 Divorced, single mother, Vigdís Finnbogadóttir won the election as Iceland’s and Europe’s, first female leader in 1980.
 She was the first woman in the world to be democratically elected as president.
 Her motto outlined she would ‘never let the women down’ and worked specifically to promote education for girls.
 She became a role model for young women around the world.

 Liberia, the African nation founded by freed U.S slaves in the 19th century, saw Ellen Johnson Sirleaf launch her career in public service.
 She was living in exile in Kenya and the US during Liberia’s long civil war.
 She worked in the banking industry and at the United Nations.
 Sirleaf beat out a slate of male candidates in Liberia’s first presidential election since the war ended.
 Winning support from nearly 80% of women voters, she then became Africa’s first democratically elected female head of state.
-She upheld over 12 years in power, helping preserve peace, build up Liberia’s economy, and earnt a Nobel Peace Prize in 2011 for her work on women’s rights.
+She upheld over 12 years in power, helping preserve peace, build up Liberia’s economy, and earned a Nobel Peace Prize in 2011 for her work on women’s rights.

 The power of women in leadership has been reflected through decades of research.
 Such research demonstrates that when women hold leadership positions, corporate financial performance improves.
-In 2015, McKinsey & Company found that gender-diverse companies are 15% more likely to generate returns that exceed above their averages for respective industries.
+In 2015, McKinsey & Company found that gender-diverse companies are 15% more likely to generate returns that exceed their averages for respective industries.
 Catalyst added to these findings, further supporting that having women involved and on the board of directors at a company translated to on average 16% higher returns on sales and 26% higher returns in capital invested.
 The current state of women in leadership roles is reflected through the statistic that 60% of junior positions are occupied by women.
 Based on this figure, women have been sorely underrepresented as you move up in the corporate hierarchy.
 Through awareness and the influence of technological and economic evolution, the influx of women into organisations continues.

 Leadership development programs and mentoring, as well as female role models, are all encouraging younger women.
 This is fantastic given the skills many women bring to the work environment.
 As well as the ability to build strong relationships across all levels, women are strong influences for communicating directly, in contrast to up-and-down a chain of command.
 Preference leading from the centre, rather than the top in a hierarchical manner, allows new and diverse perspectives.

 Having the opportunity for a political voice is critical given that this is where laws and policies which affect the whole population, both male and female, are made.
-Dame Helena Kennedy, noted in her speech on International Women’s Day: ‘You don’t have to believe in patriarchy to realise that the law was made by men and is dominated by men, and the same goes for parliament.
+Dame Helena Kennedy noted in her speech on International Women’s Day: ‘You don’t have to believe in patriarchy to realise that the law was made by men and is dominated by men, and the same goes for parliament.
 This means that in all the making of the law, women are largely absent.
 It is not surprising that the law doesn’t work for women”.

 Today, women who are in powerful positions often still face daily occurrences of sexist behaviour, which in many countries is outlawed in the workplace.
 Indeed, there is still more progress to be made in terms of gender equality.
 It is, however, both liberating and empowering to see the evolution of females in leadership positions.
-Millennials are said to be the most educated group of women in history, and with so many different online leadership courses, opportunity continues to grow.
+Millennials are said to be the most educated group of women in history, and with so many different online leadership courses, the opportunity continues to grow.
 This generation are wanting to make a difference in the corporate landscape whereby eventually, things can become an even playing field.
 So whether you want to be a CEO, operate cranes, or become the next President or Prime Minister, with hard work anything is possible.